HighSchoolHacking/GLS/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: Bug report
-about: Something in GLS is wrong, and should be fixed
+about: Something in GLS is wrong, and should be fixed! 🚨
 ---

 <em>